Proper Victorians Last Updated 1/20

 The Victorian Era remains visible everywhere in Connecticut: in its churches, public buildings and cemeteries, but perhaps nowhere as much as in its private houses.
 Go to the center of any of the state’s 169 cities and towns, and you’ll see them - sometimes solo, sometimes lined up as if in formation - these great “painted ladies” of a bygone era.
 The great news is that some of Connecticut’s most spectacular Victorian houses have been saved as museums and are open for your inspection:

-The Smith-Harris House Museum in Niantic is an 1845 farmhouse saved from the wrecker’s ball and brought back to life as a local museum.
+The Brookside Farm Museum in Niantic is an 1845 farmhouse saved from the wrecker’s ball and brought back to life as a local museum.
 Especially notable is an extensive front-hall mural depicting the town of East Lyme.

 Roseland Cottage in Woodstock was built as a summer retreat in 1846 by Henry and Lucy Bowen, he a local native who had made it in New York.
 The estate, which once hosted presidents and other luminaries, consists of the distinctive rose-colored house as well as elaborate gardens, and icehouse, aviary, carriage barn and the nation’s oldest indoor bowling alley.